Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ###Copy the miniroot & reboot your machine.

-Now that you have your miniroot you have to dd(1) it on the target hardware.
+Now that you have your miniroot you have to dd it on the target hardware.
 This step will greatly varies depending of your hoster and or the machine itself.

 If your server is hosted, the basic step are:

-  * Make your image available from the network somewhere
+  * Make your image available from the somewhere over the network
   * Boot your server in rescue mode
-  * Download your image, and dd(1) it.
+  * Download your image, and dd it.
 Most of the time (on linux): `dd if=miniroot55.fs of=/dev/sda`
   * Reboot your server

 When the machine will reboot, it will boot in your miniroot images, launching the installation.
-This may take time, so do not stress and continue to drink you tea.
+This may take time, so do not stress and continue to drink your tea.
 At the end of the installation the machine will reboot, and you will have access to your ssh again ! (hopefully)

 ###Done